 Insider tip: Do you have a 4th grader in your crew?
 Grab your free pass to the national parks through the Every Kid Outdoors program and you'll save yourself the $35 cost to get into the park.

-From the Bay Area you'll be taking highway 120 to reach Rush Creek and Yosemite via the Big Oak Flat entrance.
+North: From the Bay Area you'll be taking highway 120 to reach Tuolumne County and the Big Oak Flat entrance of Yosemite.
 This drive will take you through Stockton where you can stock up on veggies and fruits from various farm stands along the way.
 If you are looking for an opportunity to get out of the car for a bit, swing by Harris Orchards in Ripon to see what's in season.
 Our fall stop had apples, pomegranates and persimmons ripe for the picking!
 Summer bring stone fruits, cherries, grapes and more.

-The drive to the South Entrance will take you through the grapevine along 152.
-Los Banos is a good place to stop as there are tons of fast food options there.
+South: The drive to the South Entrance will take you through the grapevine along 152.
+Los Banos is a good place to stop as there are tons of fast food options there (and not much happening once you pass Los Banos).

 —photos and story by Kate Loweth

-Editor’s note: This trip was paid for by Mariposa County, Tenaya Lodge and Rush Creek Lodge but all of the opinions belong to the writer.
+Editor’s note: This trip was paid for by Evergreen Lodge, Mariposa County, Tenaya Lodge and Rush Creek Lodge but all of the opinions belong to the writer.